07517 434947

 We use several honing techniques; the methods and materials used are dependent on the products we are working on.
 Here is a polishing mop with white-grade polishing media designed for stainless steel.

-One final polish on the mop with nothing added to make for a good finish.
+One final polish on the mop with nothing except an edge shine added to make for a good finish.

 Will the new, sharpened edge perform?
 This one certainly does - all are tested like this.